madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

   - Demographic insights (purchase intent by age, income, location)
   - Total number of personas evaluated
 - `evaluations` (List<PersonaEvaluation>): Individual evaluations from each persona

+**Note:** A comprehensive Markdown report is automatically generated and saved to `report_path` with a timestamped filename.

 ### Workflow Steps